5 steps to creating an environmentally friendly garden

-4. Choose reusable materials
+4. Choose reusable or wholly natural materials

 Gardens are a wonderful place to be, but they can contain a lot of plastic.
 From garden wings to your patio furniture, you can find a lot of damaging materials in a garden.
 It’s a better idea to try to use more earthy materials to cut down on plastic consumption.

 You also want to make sure that anything you’re buying for your garden is recycled in the most efficient way.
 There is plenty of packaging (with the likes of compost bags, plant pots and garden furniture) which all needs to be disposed of correctly.